Blocked Numbers: How to Manage Blocked Numbers on Your iPhone

 From the Blocked screen you can check if any blocked numbers called you and add and remove contacts from your blocked calling list.
 To delete numbers tap Edit and to add new contacts tap Add New..., which will bring you to your contacts list.

 Sometimes it can pay off to keep tabs on those annoying and harassing callers.
 Back in December of 2014 a Tampa, FL couple was awarded $1 MILLION in a lawsuit against Bank of America for harassing calls.
 The couple claimed that Bank of America's debt collector agencies called them over 700 times after they fell behind on mortgage payments.
-Using the block number feature on your iPhone can prevent this unwanted harassment, but you can still keep tabs on who keeps calling you if you decide you want to file a formal complaint.
+Using the block calls feature on your iPhone can prevent this unwanted harassment, but you can still keep tabs on who keeps calling you if you decide you want to file a formal complaint.
+You can find out more about filing complaints in our guide to reporting phone scams.

 If you're being targeted by annoying and harassing messages don't forget to warn others about possible scams or obnoxious exes.
-With CallerSmart's white pages reverse lookup app you can help spread the word to others by updating the phonebook and commenting on numbers that are spamming you.
+With CallerSmart's white pages reverse lookup app you can help spread the word to others by updating the phone book and leaving your feedback on numbers that are spamming you.
 Doing this increases your Caller I.Q. score unlocking new badges!